chapel-lang/chapel/tools/chplcheck/README.md

 Sometimes, specifying a pattern is not precise enough to implement a rule.
-Alternatively, a linting check might require considering two sibling nodes, or other less-straightforward relationhips than "does it match the pattern?".
+Alternatively, a linting check might require considering two sibling nodes, or other less-straightforward relationships than "does it match the pattern?".
 This is the purpose of advanced rules.
 These functions are called with the _root_ AST node (usually one of the top-level `Module`s).
 Then, it's the responsibility of the function to find and `yield` AST nodes that should be warned about.
-For instance, at the time of writing, the following rule implemnts checking for unused formals.
+For instance, at the time of writing, the following rule implements checking for unused formals.

 ```Python
 @driver.advanced_rule